 The other ingredients included in Levest are: lactose monohydrate, maize starch, povidone k-25, sucrose, talc, calcium carbonate, povidone k-90, glycerin, macrogol 6000, titanium dioxide, magnesium stearate and carnauba wax.

-You should start taking Levest on the first day of your period.
+You should ideally start taking Levest on the first day of your period.
 This means you will be protected against pregnancy right away.
-You can also start it on days 2-5 of your menstrual cycle but you will need to use an additional contraceptive method for the first 7 days.
+You will also be protected immediately if you start it up to day 5 of a natural cycle, provided your cycle isn’t unusually short.
+You can also start it at any other time in your cycle, if you are sure you’re not pregnant, however, you will need to use an additional contraceptive method for the first 7 days.

-To use Levest for period delay, skip the pill free week and start taking the next pack of pills the next day.
-You won't have a period until the end of the second pack.
+To use Levest for period delay, skip the pill-free week and start taking the next pack of pills the next day.
+In most cases, you won't have a bleed until the end of the second pack.

 Common side effects include: